 Return to nature with these wonderful woodland walks.

 Lockdown got you down?
 Take a break from your four walls (now we finally can!) and immerse yourself in a woodland blanketed with leaves, with a ton of gorgeous routes right on our doorsteps.
-Whether it’s city views you’re after, or stunning water sights – these are the best woodland walks to try in Manchester this spring.
+Whether it’s city views you’re after, or stunning water sights – these are the best woodland walks to try in Manchester this summer.

 1. Worsley Woods